 DeSmogBlog researched the funding behind Heartland's Second International Conference on Climate Change, and found that sponsor organizations had received over $47 million in funding from energy companies and right-wing foundations, with 78% of that total coming from Scaife Family foundations.

-- Hum-Azad.org — the Urdu website of Alternate Solutions Institute.
+- Hum-Azad.org — Urdu version of the Alternate Solutions Institute website.

 “Media Release: 'Green' Subsidies Are Costly for Taxpayers and the Environment – New Study,” Alternate Solutions Institute, September 1, 2010.
 Archived May 8, 2012 with WebCite.